cp-algorithms/cp-algorithms/src/geometry/length-of-segments-union.md

----
-title: Length of the union of segments
-hide:
-  - navigation
----
 # Length of the union of segments

 Given $n$ segments on a line, each described by a pair of coordinates $(a_{i1}, a_{i2})$.